jackshen1/minishell/README.md

 ## Notes

-Originally written as a systems programming assignment (Columbia CS3157).
+Originally written as an Advanced Programming (Columbia CS3157) assignment.